Chapter 7 Or Chapter 13: Know Your Options

 Contact Hill Law Office

 Hill Law Office offers free initial consultations regarding bankruptcy.
 To make an appointment, please call us at 701-293-7612 or contact us by email.
 Our office is located in downtown Fargo, close to the federal courts where bankruptcy proceedings are held.
-We advise and represent clients in North Dakota and Minnesota.
+We advise and represent clients in North Dakota.